ARM-software/astc-encoder/README.md

 for ongoing development expect it to have some volatility.
 We recommend using the latest stable release tag for production development.

-The `3.x` branch is a stable branch for the 3.x release series.
+The `4.x` branch is a stable branch for the older 4.x release series.
 It is no longer under active development, but is a supported branch that continues to get backported bug fixes.

-The `1.x` and `2.x` branches are stable branches for older releases.
+The `1.x`, `2.x`, and `3.x` branches are stable branches for older releases.
 They are no longer under active development or getting bug fixes.

 Any other branches you might find are development branches for new features or optimizations, so might be interesting to play with but should be considered